-The FRC oscillator is a fast (8 MHz nominal) internal RC oscillator.
-This oscillator is intended to provide reasonable device operating speeds without the use of an external crystal, ceramic resonator or RC network.
+The FRC oscillator is a fast (7.37 MHz nominal) internal RC oscillator.
+This oscillator is intended to provide a range of device operating speeds without the use of an external crystal, ceramic resonator or RC network.
+Devices featuring the Oscillator system VERSIONs 2 or 3 may optionally provide the FRC oscillator as an input frequency to the PLL.